BenjiTrapp/benjitrapp.github.io/_defenses/2022-12-11-cloud-attack-surface.md

 * Be aware of the relationship your cloud service provider has with you, including their implementation of shared responsibility.
 * Know what security testing is consistently performed by the cloud services provider.
 * Know what security testing is or is not allowed to be performed by your organization.
 * Understand the security configurations that are available for each cloud service, and use that knowledge to document and apply a proper security policy for each application or service.
-AWS f.e. provides great guides and sources like the TrendMicro Knowledgebase help you out here
+AWS f.e. provides great guides and sources like the [TrendMicro Knowledge Base](https://www.trendmicro.com/cloudoneconformity/) help you out here

-> The key to identify ressources which are internet-facing is tagging and best done in an automated way f.e. with Yor or CloudCustodian
+> The key to identify resources which are internet-facing is tagging and best done in an automated way f.e. with Yor or CloudCustodian

 A lot of organizations utilize the cloud in some way.
 The external service or application is still considered a public-facing entity of your organization.
 As part of your attack surface mapping, thoroughly tracking every cloud element optimizes your processes for future queries.